-Purna is an Indo-Canadian producer/composer/mixer, songwriter, musician, artist (pop, synth, rock, acoustic, folk, country), booking manager and artist development mentor based in Montreal, Canada.
+Purna is an Indo-Canadian producer/composer/mixer, songwriter, musician, artist (pop, synth, rock, acoustic, folk, country), and functional artist developer based in Montreal, Canada.
 She uses music to create awareness, open public dialogue and provide work opportunities for various communities who deserve equal rights.
 This includes women and girls, LGBT, and the deaf/mute using ASL/QSL to communicate.
 She encourages ethnic diversity, representing her own background using India’s national animal, the peacock, in her logo.

 With 11 years of experience in the music industry and in business, Purna has taught at both Concordia University and Carleton University, and has managed and collaborated on various audio/video productions, including “I Shot the Monkey” by Mackenzie 1st, which received rotation on MusiquePlus and MTV.
-She has initiated several songwriting projects and hosts various workshops independently as well as with music organizations (FACTOR Canada, and Le MaMA Festival & Convention in Paris, France).
-She has been Band Manager and given workshop on “Home Recording Basics” and “Intro to Songwriting” for “Rock Camp For Girls and Gender Non-Conforming Youth” in Montreal.
-She currently serves on the Board of Directors at the English Language Artist Network as a Corporate Representative, and she sits on their Inclusion Committee.
+She has initiated several songwriting projects and has worked closely with “Rock Camp For Girls and Gender Non-Conforming Youth” in Montreal as a Band Manager and a host/teacher for two workshops on "Home Studio Recording" and "Introduction to Songwriting".
+In 2019, she collaborated with FACTOR Canada for a presentation on music business planning, and was a speaker/workshop host at Le MaMA Festival & Convention in Paris, France, in 2018.
+She currently serves on the Board of Directors at the English Language Artist Network, both as their Corporate Representative, and she sits on their Inclusion Committee.
 She is also a Juror for FACTOR.

 Other than working on her own music, Purna produces, composes and mixes for other artists, books shows for artists she develops, and provides valuable creative and business knowledge to artists to help them reach their full potential via artist development services and public workshops.
 This includes: branding authentically, the art of networking, marketing for fan base growth and sales, distribution, contracts, songwriting and production critiques, setting boundaries for mental health needs, stage presence, media training, working with diverse individuals and groups, and more.
 She is there for every step to help artists generate the career results they are seeking by navigating the music industry.

-Purna holds a Bachelor Degree in Communication Studies (Specialization in Sound Design), a Master Degree in Music and Culture (Musicology), and Certificates in Teaching Assistance, Music and Creativity, and Emotional Freedom Tapping (EFT) Energy, specializing in stress, anxiety, depression and trauma.
+Purna holds a Bachelor Degree in Communication Studies (Specialization in Sound Design), a Master Degree in Music and Culture (Musicology), and Certificates in Teaching Assistance, as well as Music and Creativity.
 She has had opportunities to learn from industry recognized names including David Usher, The Good Lovelies, Alyssa Jacey, Doak Turner, Marc-Alan Barnette, Deanna Walker, Tara Shannon, Richard Bassett, and more.

-In 2019, Purna is focused on creating a demo album to showcase her songwriting and production skills, developing workshops on creativity and music business skills, developing artists, representing Forestare as their International booking manager (outside Quebec), and is taking an online business program to expand her career and clientele.
+In 2020, Purna is focused on creating a demo album to showcase her songwriting and production skills, developing workshops on creativity and music business skills and developing artists.

 “Working with Purna is like working with your super-smart, super-talented best friend.
 I’ve had the pleasure of collaborating on a few projects with her [for co-writing and production] and all sessions can be summed up as productive, fun, and pseudo therapeutic.”